Best IEP Resource for Understanding Florida's Matrix of Services

 How to Fix a Wrong Matrix Score

-You have the right to request an interim IEP review specifically to force a Matrix recalculation.
+You have the right to request an interim IEP review to address a Matrix score and request a recalculation.
 Here's the tactical sequence:

 - Request your child's current Matrix of Services form — put the request in writing to the ESE coordinator

-- Compare the Matrix domains against the actual IEP — if the IEP lists services, accommodations, or behavioral supports that aren't reflected in the Matrix scoring, the score is wrong
+- Compare the Matrix domains against the actual IEP — if the IEP lists services, accommodations, or behavioral supports that aren't reflected in the Matrix scoring, ask the team to explain the scoring and consider a recalculation

 - Request an IEP addendum meeting to discuss the discrepancy — cite the specific domains where the scoring doesn't match the documented needs